Jadakejan/MvcMovie/MvcMovie/Readme.txt

 :-> This could be anything from adding a new "description" field to a product table to adding a "birthdate" field to a user profile.

+Observation:
+		Implementing search functionality allows users to find specific information within the application by inputting keywords or filters, which are processed on the backend to retrieve relevant data from the database.
+Adding a new field to the database schema involves modifying the structure to include a new column or attribute, expanding the data stored.
+Corresponding updates to the application's codebase are needed to handle the new field, ensuring seamless integration and functionality.
+.
+.
+.
+.
 2024-01-31
 2105
 Review : 9th and 10th Part (Add validation and Examine Details and Delete )